Benign Eyelid Lesions

 Needless to say, the goal is to reconstruct the eyelid so that it functions perfectly, protects the eye, preserves vision, and has a satisfactory cosmetic appearance.
 The patient must keep in mind that any form of therapy for eyelid skin cancer will leave a scar.
 However, an effort is always made to minimize scarring and obtain optimal cosmetic results.

-After surgery, the healing process might take six months to one year.
+After surgery, the healing process may possibly take six months to one year.
 Once the wound has healed, follow-up with your physician is necessary to be sure that the skin cancer does not recur.
 Should there be development of a new cancer, it can then be detected early and treated promptly.

 - Anophthalmos